CREATE TAG Syntax¶

 ttl_duration specifies the life cycle of vertices (or edges).
 Data that exceeds the specified TTL will expire.
 The expiration threshold is the specified TTL_COL value plus the TTL_DURATION.

-If the value for ttl_duration is zero or negative, the vertices or edges will not expire.
+If the value for ttl_duration is zero, the vertices or edges will not expire.

 The data type of prop_name must be either int64 or timestamp.